brilliant-dev-AI/newsletter-automation-LLM/README.md

 **Security:** All API keys stored in environment variables, never in code.
 All communication uses HTTPS.
 AWS IAM roles ensure each service only has access to what it needs.

-### 2. How We Compared Automation Frameworks
+### 2. How I Compared Automation Frameworks

-We tested three different approaches to newsletter automation:
+I tested three different approaches to newsletter automation:

-**Our Testing Methodology**
+**My Testing Methodology**

-For each framework, we measured:
+For each framework, I measured:
 - **Success rate:** How often it successfully found and filled newsletter forms
 - **Speed:** How long it took to complete automation
 - **Reliability:** Consistency across different website layouts